hsablonniere/markleft/prezas-md/javascript-101.md

 <!-- slide -->

-### Conditionnal
+### Conditional

-In JavaScript, conditionnal statements behaves pretty much like in other common languages.
+In JavaScript, conditional statements behaves pretty much like in other common languages.

 Note that the conditional ternary operator should only be used in simple cases.
-It is often use for variable assignment and its usage is synonym of shorter syntax and readability.
+It is often used for variable assignment and its usage is synonym of shorter syntax and readability.
 If you think it doesn't make your code better, use a classic `if`.

 #### if/else